Fullmeals.

 Step 8: Combine and Plate

 Drain the pasta and cabbage leaves, then immediately add them to the pan with the anchovy-garlic sauce.
-Toss vigorously with tongs to coat the pasta evenly and create a shiny, emulsified sauce.
+Toss vigorously with tongs to coat the pasta evenly and create a shiny, sauce.
 Transfer the pasta to a serving plate.
-Garnish with the marinated cabbage core, the blanched cabbage leaves, and the remaining raw anchovy fillet, torn into pieces.
+Garnish with the cabbage core, the cabbage leaves, and the remaining raw anchovy fillet, torn into pieces.

 Pro Tips